aptoma/softmandel/README.md

 ##### PHP

-Our baseline PHP version is 5.3 with Apache 2.2.
-New projects can consult with AMP in order to run 5.5 with Apache 2.4.
+Our legacy PHP version is 5.3 with Apache 2.2.
+New servers will use 5.5 with Apache 2.4.

 Standard PHP tools and frameworks: